There are many treatment options for

 Common causes of pain for people living with MBC

 Pain can occur and change at any time.
-This includes when you are first diagnosis, during treatment, during cancer
+This includes:

 Managing pain

 Pain can usually be well managed with the right approach.
-Pain management options:
+Pain management options include:

-Be honest about any pain you’re experiencing and to get help with pain management early.
+Be honest about any pain you’re experiencing and get help with pain management early.

 Medically induced menopause

 Some treatments stop your ovaries working or lead to menopause.
-Symptoms can include hot flushes, night sweats, vaginal dryness, mood changes and sleep problems.
+Symptoms can include:

 What can help: